Albaraka Bank Iban

 With the help of IBAN the transferred money passes from the sender’s account to the receiver’s quickly and without error.
 This reduces the holding period of the transaction and its cost.

 How does IBAN provide convenience for account holders?

-Currently the form and length of account numbers is different for every country and every bank.
-As a result of this lack of standardization, customers who transfer money to another country or bank can’t be sure the accuracy of the account numbers they receive from people with whom they will be making a money transfer.
+Currently, the form and length of account numbers are different for every country and every bank.
+As a result of this lack of standardization, customers who transfer money to another country or bank can’t be sure of the accuracy of the account numbers they receive from people with whom they will be making a money transfer.

 Usage of IBAN

 Assume that Mr. Salman who lives in Dubai wants to send a money order to his brother Fahim, who lives in Pakistan.